-If you want to learn more about inclusive language, the Diversity Council Australia has some great resources like these five steps to inclusive language.
+If you want to learn more about inclusive language, the Diversity Council Australia has some great resources like this piece on building inclusion through the power of language.
 But if you’ve had enough learning for today, check out this lighthearted video ‘Words at Work’.

 Need help writing or editing a piece of content?
 Ask us how we can help.

 How to use the principles of plain English to improve your writing

 10 words to avoid in your writing